How much will it cost to study in the US?

-There’s no doubt that it can be expensive for students to study overseas.
-So, before you leave Bangladesh, do consider expenses like accommodation, food, health coverage and travelling along with your tuition fees while calculating the estimated cost of studying in the US.
+Studying abroad can be an expensive affair for students studying in the US.
+However, an efficient budget plan can help you manage your living expenses more effectively.
+Before you depart from Bangladesh, ensure that you consider expenses like accommodation, food, health coverage and travel along with your tuition fee when calculating the estimated cost of studying in the US.

-Most commonly, humanities, education and arts courses are cheaper, while subjects such as medicine and engineering are likely to be more expensive.
+Most commonly, humanities, arts and education courses are cheaper, while subjects such as medicine and engineering are likely to be more expensive.
 If you wish to study at postgraduate level, the tuition fees are typically higher and the costs vary depending on the program.
 As with most other countries, MBA programs are often the most expensive.
-The average cost for these programs is around US$ 60,000 (indicative).
+The average cost for these programs is approx. $35,000 yearly (indicative).